awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    eksctl create nodegroup --help
    ```

    In the following command, replace `my-cluster` with the name of your cluster and replace `my-mng` with the name of your node group\.
 The names can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 The names must start with an alphabetic character and can't be longer than 100 characters\.
-Replace the rest of the *`example values`* with your own values\.
 **Important**
 If you don't use a custom launch template when first creating a managed node group, don't use one at a later time for the node group\.
 If you didn't specify a custom launch template, the system auto\-generates a launch template that we don't recommend that you modify manually\.
 Manually modifying this auto\-generated launch template might cause errors\.
    + **Without a launch template** – `eksctl` creates a default Amazon EC2 launch template in your account and deploys the node group using a launch template that it creates based on options that you specify\.
 Before specifying a value for `--node-type`, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.

+     Replace `ami-family` with an allowed keyword\.
+For more information, see [Setting the node AMI Family](https://eksctl.io/usage/custom-ami-support/#setting-the-node-ami-family) in the `eksctl` documentation\.
 Replace `my-key` with the name of your Amazon EC2 key pair or public key\.
 This key is used to SSH into your nodes after they launch\.
+**Note**
+For Windows, this command doesn't enable SSH\.
+Instead, it associates your Amazon EC2 key pair with the instance so that you can obtain your RDP password\.
+Then you must configure your security group to open the Windows port `3389` before you can use RDP\.

      If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
-For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For Linux information, see [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For Windows information, see [Amazon EC2 key pairs and Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Windows Instances*\.

      We recommend blocking pod access to IMDS if the following conditions are true:
      + You plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they need\.